 Voice Push Notifications

-Voice notifications are a valuable tool to engage users within the application and this tendency will keep for the future of voice technology.
+Voice notifications are a valuable tool to engage users within the application and this tendency will keep for the future of voice assistants.
 Notifications can be helpful in reminders, promotions, and information.
 55% to 60% of all mobile users opt into push notifications which means that businesses have a stronger chance of reaching their audience with relevant and timely messages.

 Voice assistants are also designed to connect to third-party apps for voice push notifications, for instance, both Google and Alexa have this functionality, allowing them to notify users about everything from calendar appointment reminders to music streaming services.